Lissy93/ansibles/readme.txt

 2. Failed to connect to the host via ssh
     - Ensure you have run `make initial-apply` before running `make apply`
+    - Check the ansible_user and ansible_host variables in your inventory file
     - Check SSH access to the server.
 Ensure you can SSH in manually.
-    - Check the ansible_user and ansible_host variables in your inventory file

 3. The task includes an option with an undefined variable.. '___' is undefined
-    - Fix: Define that variable in `./inventories/group_vars/all.yml` or elsewhere
+    - Define that variable in `./inventories/group_vars/all.yml` or elsewhere

 4. Unable to encrypt nor hash, passlib must be installed
     - Install passlin, with: `pip install passlib`